midnqp/alhamd-vanilla/README.md

 ## Processes & Components
 - A user sends a request to `Server.js`.
-We execute the server-side code inside HTML files.
+We __execute the server-side code inside HTML files__.
 And send the response.
 - Provide a CLI, and also hooks to use inside code for:
   - Creating/Viewing/Managing scheduled Tasks
   - Mass Mailing